Skull Base Tumors Treatment & Management

 The following case is an example of a lesion managed nonsurgically.
 The patient is a 68-year-old man with squamous cell carcinoma with invasion of his right temporal bone and involvement of his right sigmoid sinus.
 Surgical excision would require resection of the right sigmoid sinus.
 Therefore, cerebral angiography (see the image below) was performed, demonstrating no filling in the left transverse sinus.
 Because the patient had venous drainage that appeared to pass exclusively through the right transverse sinus, balloon test occlusion (BTO) of the sinus was performed.

-Squamous cell carcinoma.
-Venous phase of a cerebral angiogram that demonstrates filling of the right transverse sinus (red arrow) but no filling of the left transverse sinus (blue arrow).
 The balloon catheter was passed from the femoral vein into the right transverse sinus.
 The balloon was inflated to occlude the sinus (see the first image below).
 A concurrent angiogram demonstrated no flow in the right or left transverse sinus (see the second image below).
 The patient was carefully monitored for neurologic changes and experienced headaches that improved upon deflation of the balloon.
 The BTO demonstrated that surgical resection of the tumor posed a high risk of venous infarct due to impaired sinus drainage, and the patient received palliative radiation therapy.

 Malignant Tumors of the Skull Base

 As stated above, malignant neoplasms of the skull base require a unique approach to surgical intervention.
-In 2002, Pieper et al described an algorithm for choosing the proper operative approach to these tumors.[11]
-The authors divide the lesions into those that involve the anterior skull base, the clivus, or the lateral skull base.
-Origitano et al added a further contribution regarding the management of malignant lesions of the anterior skull base.[12]
+Pieper et al described an algorithm for choosing the proper operative approach to these tumors.
+[29] The authors divided the lesions into those that involve the anterior skull base, the clivus, or the lateral skull base.
+Origitano et al added a further contribution regarding the management of malignant lesions of the anterior skull base.
+[30]

 The goal of surgery for malignant cranial base masses differs from that of benign lesions in that an oncologic resection, including a margin of normal tissue, is optimal.
 Adjacent vital normal tissue often limits resection margins.
-This emphasizes the need for multidisciplinary management of these lesions, taking advantage of recent advances in radiotherapy and chemotherapeutics.
+This emphasizes the need for multidisciplinary management of these lesions, taking advantage of advances in radiotherapy and chemotherapeutics.

 Anterior skull base